team-thunderfoot/tabs/README.md

 new Page();

 ```

+**If you have two or more tab groups, you can see how to instantiate the class [here](https://team-thunderfoot.github.io/tabs/README-a.md).**

 In your HTML file, add the necessary elements for the tabs.
 Each tab group should have a unique identifier (e.g., `tab-a-1` or `tab-a-2`).
 Use the provided CSS classes and data attributes to specify the tab triggers, tab bodies, and select elements.